 We have executed over 20 pilot projects with large and medium enterprises or government organisations over the last 12 months.
 The data volumes in the pilots have varied from 100 to 500’000 customer service calls, emails or chat/chatbot conversations.
 During the pilots, all customer service calls have been transcribed to textual format with Feelingstream speech-to-text models.
 Results are astonishing as top management will have first-ever visibility on a large scale into actual customer interactions.

-Let me share the most important learnings from 2019:
+Our most important lessons from 2019:

-Learning 1: Pilot is not technical validation but business value validation
+Lesson 1: Pilot is not technical validation but business value validation

 Corporates often create POC-s as technical capability validation projects.
 Our POCs are different – we focus validating on business value replying to a simple question “what the organisation could benefit if customer service is fully visible for management level?”
 Therefore we work closely with business stakeholders from sales, marketing, quality and product management units.

-Learning 2: Always set a hypothesis
+Lesson 2: Always set a hypothesis

 An organisation often sets the POC-s without a clear hypothesis.
 Based on our experience, working with the unclearly defined targets will not lead to a good outcome.
 Especially when the technology works well – then the need for showcasing clear business value is crucial.
 Otherwise, there is nothing as the next step for the business side to decide.

-Learning 3: Nobody knows what is really happening in customer interactions
+Lesson 3: Nobody knows what is really happening in customer interactions

 Believe it or not, we have recognised that organisations live far from their customer frontlines, customer perception and actual customer service.
 After the POC organisations know what is actually happening in their customer service.
 It is about audio and text.
 If analysed on a scale the real discoveries are unhidden.
 We believe that organisations need to go deep into the conversations and service situations to improve their services and customer perception.